Samuel Hertz

 As a frequent collaborator of contemporary performance-makers, Hertz has created immersive sound design installations, and live performance situations in international venues and festivals such as ImPulsTanz (AT), Tanzplattform Deutschland 2020 (DE), Macerata Opera Festival (IT), ICI/CCN (FR), Charleroi Danse (BE), Gessnerallee Zürich (CH), and NEXT Festival (FR/BE), among others.

-Samuel Hertz is a participant of The School of Infinite Rehearsals of Οnassis AiR 2020-21 and of the Tailor-made Fellowships program 2022-23.
+Samuel Hertz is a participant of The School of Infinite Rehearsals of Οnassis AiR 2020-21.